ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 {{% fig "me-mills/1865-06-26-NYS-census-caroline-p34" "800" /%}}

 As the census indicates, [William Benton Wolcott](https://www.findagrave.com/memorial/100303590/william-benton-wolcott) (06 Oct 1832 to 25 Feb 1911) who married Josiah Shurter's daughter [Ellen A. (Shurter) Wolcott Aldrich](https://www.findagrave.com/memorial/187990128/ellen-a-aldrich_wolcott) (07 Sep 1843 to 21 Apr 1928) was also living in the Shurter House alongside his co-brother-in-law Edward Marsh and his wife.
-William Wolcott was a carpenter and carriage maker who likely worked for Josiah and/or Josiah's son [Willis Shurter](https://www.findagrave.com/memorial/162159964/willis-shurter) (1840 to 17 Jan 1914) at what was at one time known as [Willis Shurter's Wagon Shop in Mott's Corners]({{% relref "#the-brewer-barn" %}}), later known as "The Brewer Barn", behind Mills' store.
+William Wolcott was a carpenter and carriage maker who likely worked for Josiah and/or Josiah's son [Willis Shurter](https://www.findagrave.com/memorial/162159964/willis-shurter) (1840 to 17 Jan 1914) at what was at one time known as [Willis Shurter's Wagon Shop in Mott's Corners]({{% relref "#the-brewer-barn" %}}), in the building later known as "The Brewer Barn", behind Mills' store.
 William Wolcott was also the first owner of record of [Mills' Home]({{% relref "other-past-owners" %}}).
 Edward Marsh, William Wolcott and Willis Shurter all fought in the Civil War in the years immediately prior.

 Both Josiah and Edward Marsh are identified as millers, and the Shurter family also owned the lower grist mill at that time.
 Edward is also listed with the occupation "miller" in Registers of Officers and Enlisted Men Mustered into Federal Military or Naval Service during the Civil War.
 Series A0389 (6 volumes).
 New York (State).
 Bureau of Military Statistics.
 New York State Archives, Albany, New York, ancestry.com.